LauriSakari/full-stack-open-pokedex/README.md

 This repository is used for the CI/CD module of the Full stack open course

+Exercises 11.20 and 11.21 are in repository https://github.com/LauriSakari/bloglist-pipeline

 Fork the repository to complete course exercises

 ## Commands